 - Show evidence of new blood vessel formation to support active growth

 - Exhibit more aggressive behavior than low grade ependymomas

 - Often require additional treatment after surgery and can recur

-The classification of grade II and grade III ependymomas and their prognosis are currently debated.
+The relevance of conventional grading (grade II versus grade III ependymomas) and the prognostic relevance of this approach is currently a matter of discussion and debate.
 Researchers are currently looking at how to better define the features that set apart a grade II from a grade III tumor.